MarcinKilarski/Website-Audit/seo/seo-instructions.md

 3. ReverseInternet > Check ‘Subdomains’ tab
     Then, use Scrape Similar to gather the list of URLs, using the XPath query:
     //a[text()=’visit site’]/@href
     Export your results to a CSV, then load the CSV into Screaming Frog using ‘List’ mode.
-Once the spider has finished running, you’ll be able to see status codes, as well as any links on the subdomain home pages, anchor text and duplicate page titles among other things.
+Once the spider has finished running, you’ll be able to see status codes, as well as any links on the subdomain homepages, anchor text and duplicate page titles among other things.
 4. Ask the client about other subdomain, domain, printed resources, digital resources and internal materials that weren't published on the main domain.

 #### Instructions